St. Marys, Georgia: History

 Oak Grove Cemetery is included in the St. Marys Historic District and was laid outside the western border of St. Marys during its founding in 1787.

 On June 29, 1796, the Treaty of Colerain was signed just up the river from St Marys between the United States and the Creek Nation, the indigenous inhabitants of this territory.
 St. Marys town founder Langley Bryant served as the official interpreter between the Creek Indians and the United States.

 St. Marys was made a United States port of entry by act of the U.S. Congress March 2, 1799.
 The first Collector was James Seagrove.
 During the antebellum period, Archibald Clark served as the U.S. Customs Collector from 1807 until his death in 1848.

-After the Act Prohibiting Importation of Slaves took effect in 1808, St. Marys became, along with Spanish Amelia Island, a center for smuggling, especially during the period between 1812-1819 when various rebel groups held Amelia Island.
+After the Act Prohibiting Importation of Slaves took effect in 1808, St. Marys became, along with Spanish Amelia Island, a center for smuggling, especially during the period between 1812 and 1819 when various rebel groups held Amelia Island.

-During the War of 1812 the Battle of Fort Peter occurred near the town, at the fort on Point Peter along the St. Marys River.
+During the War of 1812, the Battle of Fort Peter occurred near the town, at the fort on Point Peter along the St. Marys River.
 The British captured the fort and the town and occupied it for about a month.

 The United States Navy bombarded the town's shoreside buildings during the American Civil War.

 St. Marys served as Camden County's seat of government from 1869 until 1923.